First-Order Bayesian Regret Analysis of Thompson Sampling: Graphical Feedback

-which is equal to $mas(G)$, the size of the maximal acyclic subgraph of $G$.
-However, as noted in \cite{liu2018analysis}, if we assume $\pi_t(i)\geq \varepsilon$ then \cite{alon2015online} gives the upper bound By using the fact that $\varepsilon=o(T^{-2})$ additional exploration has essentially no effect on the expected regret (as it induces $o(T)$ total variation distance betwen the two algorithms), we obtain a $\alpha$-dependent bound for directed graphs as well:
+Of course, $\varepsilon=(dT)^{-3}$ additional exploration has essentially no effect on the expected regret (as it induces $O(T^{-2})$ total variation distance betwen the two algorithms and hence adds $O(1/T)$ regret).
+By mixing Thompson sampling with an $\epsilon=(dT)^{-3}$ probability of uniform exploration at each time, the bound \eqref{eq:digraph-eps} thus applies and we obtain a $\alpha$-dependent bound for directed graphs as well.